jyjoshi/makemore/Notes.md

   - The input space grows exponentially
   - for 2 character input sequence: 27 x 27 = 729
   - For 3 character input sequence: 729 x 27 ~ 20000
-  - Also the counts for following characters become less and less
+  - Also, the counts for following characters become less and less
-- So huge space and not a lot of information Summarizes Curse of dimensionality
+- So, huge space and not a lot of information Summarizes Curse of dimensionality

-- Few more points to consider:
+- A Few more points to consider:

-  - Distance Concentration: Distance between nearest and the farthest point converges,
+  - Distance Concentration: Distance between the nearest and the farthest point converges,
   - which complicates tasks like KNN search.
   - Increased Computational Complexity: Algorithms that work well on low-dimensional data become computationally infeasible in high dimensions due to increased data volume and the need for more complex models.
   - Overfitting: High Dimensions allow more opportunity to fit the noise.

 - Base Paper:
-  - Bengio et al (2003) Work on word level language model
+  - Bengio et al. (2003) Work on word-level language model
-  - But we will work with character level language modeling
+  - But we will work with character-level language modeling

 ### Motivation behind Mini-Batch

 - Mini-Batch: Reduces the quality of gradient
 - It is much better to have an approximate gradient and take more steps
-- Than to evaluate the exact gradient and take fewer steps
+- Then to evaluate the exact gradient and take fewer steps

 ### Finding the right learning rate